saleweaver/python-amazon-sp-api/README.md

 Version 1 removes AWS IAM or AWS Signature Version 4 authentication.
 You can now use the library without AWS credentials.
-For compatibility reasons, you can still pass AWS credentials, but they are silently ignored unless you use SecretsManager Auth.
+For compatibility reasons, you can still pass AWS credentials, but they are silently ignored.

 ### Q & A